- This event has passed.

 The Science of Teaching Reading: How Evidence-Based Literacy Practices Can Empower All Learners

 In this session, Dr. Tortorelli of Michigan State University will explain the recent national movement called the Science of Reading.
 She will describe key understandings from reading research about how children learn to read, including the key ideas like the and Simple View of Reading, Orthographic Mapping, Lexical Quality, and how children build reading proficiency over time.
-She will then explain what these findings can – and can’t — tell us about the science of teaching reading in diverse classroom.
+She will then explain what these findings can – and can’t — tell us about the science of teaching reading in diverse classrooms.
 She’ll discuss common myths about how to apply the Science of Reading in elementary classrooms and highlight evidence-based instructional supports for these students to develop foundational recognition skills.
 She will highlight evidence-based practices in word recognition, vocabulary, fluency, and text comprehension and the importance of text access for building young readers’ skill and love of literacy!

 Dr. Laura Tortorelli is an Associate Professor of Elementary Literacy in the Department of Teacher Education at Michigan State University.
 Dr. Tortorelli’s research focuses on the texts, technologies, and evidence-based practices for developing foundational reading and writing skills.
 She also teaches future teachers how to teach reading in Michigan State’s #1 ranked elementary education program.
 Her work has been funded by the Institute for Education Sciences, the National Science Foundation, the Spencer Foundation, the Advanced Education Research and Development Fund, and the International Literacy Association.
 Her current projects focus on supporting informational text reading and writing in 4th and 5th grade and integrating AI into early reading instruction.